-Vienna D’Amato Hall describes as an androgynous mind of the 21st Century.
+Vienna D’Amato Hall is an androgynous mind of the 21st Century.

 Her work explores recurring motifs like sexuality and freedom.
 Hall’s fresh and daring take results in music that is at once erotic, intellectual, and visceral.

 Hall landed her first job as lyricist and musician at The Actors Studio, New York, for a special rendition of Chekhov’s The Cherry Orchard.
 After a successful run, Hall released It’s What the Dog Saw.